-Linguini with clams is an easy, fast dinner.
+Linguine with clams is an easy, fast dinner.
 The first time I ate steamed clams was at Gladstone’s on the beach in Malibu.
 The sun was sparkling off the blue pacific and the air was briny and clean.
 A galvanized pail arrived like I’d used as a kid to make sand castles on the beach.
-It was filled with fresh steamed clams and nothing more.
-With my face over the pail, I breathed in the heavenly aroma.
-It smelled like the ocean.
+It was filled with fresh steamed clams.
 I’ve been a fan of steamed clams ever since.

 How to Serve

-Serve linguini with clams over a bowl of whole wheat or gluten-free linguine or spaghetti and added garlic toast to soak up the flavorful juices.
-Skip the garlic toast to minimize the starchy carbs and be sure to include a big, leafy green salad for balance and to get your vegetables in.
+Serve linguine with clams over a bowl of whole wheat or gluten-free linguine or spaghetti and added garlic toast to soak up the flavorful juices.
+Or skip the garlic toast to minimize the starchy carbs and be sure to include a big, leafy green salad for balance and to get your vegetables in.

 For another tasty pasta and seafood recipe try my seared scallops with pasta.